SaschaWillems/ModernVkTriangle/README.md

 };
 chk(vkCreateDevice(devices[deviceIndex], &deviceCI, nullptr, &device));
 ```

-> **Note:** Another Vulkan struct member you're going to see often is `pNext`.
-This can be used to create a linked list of structures that are passed into a function call.
-It's often used to pass extension structures.
-The driver then uses the `sType` member of each structure in that list to identify said structure's type.

 We also need a queue to submit our graphics commands to, which we can now request from the device we just created: